Thursday, November 14, 2013

-University of Central Arkansas’ Humanities and World Cultures Institute announces the Fall 2012 Humanities Fair to be held on Thursday, November 8 (National Humanities Month) at the Brewer-Hegeman Conference Center at UCA from 9:45 am (registration), with programs from 10:00 am to 2:00 pm.
+University of Central Arkansas’ Humanities and World Cultures Institute announces the Fall 2013 Humanities Fair to be held on Thursday, November 14 (National Humanities Month) at Brewer-Hegeman Conference Center at UCA from 9:45 am (registration), with programs from 10:00 am to 2:00 pm.

 Although it is not required, students are encouraged to submit original humanities projects to the Fair’s competition.
 Awards will be presented to highlight excellence and creativity in the areas of Poetry, Short Story, Essay, or Multimedia Presentation.
 Student projects based on the theme are welcome, as are projects on other topics.
 See the Student Project Entry Form for more details about submitting student works.